What would it be like to share a love affair with everything on Planet Earth?

 Methods of Heart Chakra Healing

-Chakra healing can be a super beautiful process, incorporating yoga, meditation, chanting, stones, and essential oils.
+Chakra healing can be a super beautiful process, incorporating yoga, meditation, chanting, stones and crystals, and essential oils.
 Clear negative energy and open your heart chakra with a yoga and meditation practice, or experiment with the stones and crystals associated with heart chakra healing.

 Heart chakra stones are predominantly the color green, with touches of pink.
 Their healing properties lie in their unique vibration that can interact with the vibration of different emotional states.